Information for CBD - NTNU

 Next week (Oct 30th - Nov 2nd), CBD will host the Eighth International Hole-Nesting Birds Conference.
 The conference aims to bring together leading academic scientists, researchers, research scholars and citizen scientists to exchange and share their experiences in research involving all aspects of hole-nesting birds.
 The programme will consist of 8 sessions for 10 keynote speakers and 29 contributed speakers to present their latest research results, ideas and developments within the fields of: Behaviour, Physiology, Population Dynamics, Movement, Speciation, Genetics & Genomics, Life History, and Climate Change.
 On Friday November 3rd, a genomics satellite meeting will be held at the CBD meeting room.

-For more information, please see the conference website or Twitter.
+For more information, see Twitter.

 CBD project at national television (11.10.2017)